nvtkaszpir/collectd-haproxy/README.md

 Both Username and Password must be set if authorization is required

-# Known limitaions
+# Known limitations
-* Does not work with multiple instances yet (last value will overwrite other), so right now this script can monitor only one instance of the haproxy
+* Does not work with multiple instances yet (last value will overwrite other), so right now this script can monitor only one instance of the HAproxy
 * Python error and collectd plugin getting suspended when failed to fetch stats via HTTP
 * HTTPS was not tested.
 * Does not fetch HAproxy info via HTTP.